ermantatar/browsers-autofill-inference-attacks/README.md

 # browsers-autofill-inference-attacks
 This repository include attack types to exploit vulnerabilities in modern browsers.
-Most of the attacks targeted Google Chrome.
-It is fully educational purposes.
+Most of the attacks targeted Google Chrome and they are fully educational purposes.

 Contributors: